QuantEcon/python-lecture-sandpit.myst/lectures/util_rand_resp.md

 +++

-## Part V: Utilitarian Criticism of Proposed Privacy Measures
+## Utilitarian Criticism of Proposed Privacy Measures

 +++

-We will use a utilitarian approach to analyze some  privacy measures.
+We can use a utilitarian approach to analyze some  privacy measures.

 We'll enlist Python Code to help us.

 +++

-### 5.1 Analysis on the Method of Lanke's (1976)
+###  Analysis of Method of Lanke's (1976)

 +++

-Lanke(1976) recommends a privacy  protection criterion that minimizes:
+Lanke (1976) recommends a privacy  protection criterion that minimizes:

 +++